Alone (The Pretenders album): Background

 Produced by the Black Keys' Dan Auerbach, Alone was originally planned to be a solo follow-up to Chrissie Hynde's solo album Stockholm.
 It was recorded in two weeks in October 2015 at Auerbach's Easy Eye Sound studio in Nashville, Tennessee.
 It features a group of session musicians that Auerbach brought together, including Johnny Cash's former bass player Dave Roe and Kenny Vaughan on guitar, plus members of Auerbach's side project the Arcs.
 Guitarist Duane Eddy makes a cameo appearance on one track.

 Due to a respiratory infection, Hynde was barely able to sing during the sessions and didn't record her vocals until the last two days.
-According to Auerbach, the vocals were done in just a couple takes.
+According to Auerbach, the vocals were done in just a couple of takes.
 Hynde sang live with the band most of the time during the sessions and there were songs where Auerbach kept the live vocal.
 On one song, "Blue Eyed Sky", Hynde feels her hoarseness is clearly heard, "I sound like I'm on death's door, but I got used to it and said, "Oh fuck it."
 Although not credited for playing guitar on the album, Hynde has stated that she played on "Gotta Wait".
 Hynde said of the sessions, "We'd play the demos, which I sent to Dan [Auerbach] before the sessions, and Dave [Roe] would write out a chart, pass it out to everyone, we'd do three takes, and move on to the next song.
 And I might croak out a guide vocal."
 Hynde has described the album as "very live-sounding because it was recorded that way."